 While there are a great many NCATE accredited programs, there are only about 50 ALA accredited programs in the country.
 If you ever want to work in a library type other than early childhood–12th grade schools, it usually requires an ALA accredited degree.
 ALA participates in establishing NCATE standards; but do not confuse NCATE accreditation with ALA accreditation.

-If you already have a Master's, you may not be required to take entrance exams even if you have never taken them.
-We recommend you apply for your Master's (rather than certification only) and take certification course work first.
-It allows you to decide later and still have the opportunity to complete a Master's without loss of credit hours.
+If you already have a master's, you may not be required to take entrance exams even if you have never taken them.
+We recommend you apply for your master's—rather than certification only, and take the certification course work first.
+It allows you to decide later and still have the opportunity to complete a master's without loss of credit hours.

-UNT allows you to transfer only 9 hours of "certification only" course work into the Master's.
-If you start out in the Master's it costs you nothing more and gives you flexibility to complete it if you choose.
-You may do certification first and then walk away without completing the Master's without penalty.
-If you complete your application for "certification only", you lose any hours taken beyond 12 if you decide later to complete the Master's.
+UNT allows you to transfer only nine hours of "certification only" course work into the master's.
+If you start out in the master's program it costs you nothing more and gives you flexibility to complete it if you choose.
+You may do certification first and then walk away without completing the master's without penalty.
+If you complete your application for "certification only," you lose any hours taken beyond 12 if you decide later to complete the master's.
 So check the box for "Master's" on the application!